YenWenWang/NSFInvasion2022/Linux/Advance.markdown

 This will replace every `A` at end of a line with `B`.

+`^` and `$` are parts of regular expression (Regex).
+They specify certain search patterns.
+Using it you can do some more specific or fuzzy searches.
 I hope that you are interested in Regex now.
 And we will learn some other useful Regex!

 #### Wild Cards